COO & Co-Founder, DemandFarm

 2. Impaired Engagement Visibility

 Complex global stakeholder mapping demanded seamless collaboration and alignment across Account Executives & Channel Partners.

-In a complex buying structure such as these, stakeholders at multiple levels at the client’s team were interacting with stakeholders at multiple levels within their accounts making engagement management even more crucial.
+In a complex buying structure such as this, stakeholders at multiple levels of the client’s team were interacting with stakeholders at multiple levels within their accounts making engagement management even more crucial.
 The Communication Matrix was instrumental in detailing if they were engaging often enough with the stakeholders within their key accounts and at the right levels eliminating communication silos?